Partner Visa

 • Eligibility requirements for partner visas - am I eligible for a partner visa?

-• The three types of Australian partner visas - which visa should I apply for?some text
+• The three types of Australian partner visas - which visa should I apply for?

 • Onshore partner visas (subclass 820 and subclass 801)